What We Understand About Grief

-A one-session class designed to provide information to newly grieving people and/or their support network.
+Understanding Grief: Information and Tools for Coping is a one-session class designed to provide information to newly grieving people &/or their support people.
 Participants learn how to identify their own grieving style and what coping strategies might best help them.

-These groups offer the opportunity to meet other grieving people and share experiences and coping strategies.
+Ongoing Grief Support Groups offer the opportunity to meet other grieving people and share experiences and coping strategies.
 Groups meet continuously throughout the year in both the Portland and McMinnville area.
 New members are welcome to join at any time.

-These grief support groups offer eight weekly meetings.The group utilizes a grief book as a source of information and basis for discussion, as well as providing a safe environment for sharing and self-exploration.Creative and memorializing projects also aid in grief expression
+Pathways to Healing grief support groups offer eight weekly meetings.The group utilizes a grief book as a source of information and basis for discussion, as well as providing a safe environment for sharing and self-exploration.Creative and memorializing projects also aid in grief expression

 Me Too is an eight-week child & family grief support program serving children, teens and their parents or guardians.
 This program is a collaboration between Legacy Hospice Services, the Providence Hospice Programs and the Oregon Hospice Association.
 Learn more information